petrunov/to-do-fe/README.md

 # Simplet ToDo Front-End Client

-This is a Simple ToDo app based on NEXbase Core (NEXbase is made by Vesselin Petrunov out of the scope of Simple ToDo).
+This is a demo application of a Simple ToDo app based on NEXbase Core to showcase base web development knowledge with containerization and NextJs.
+NEXbase Core is made by Vesselin Petrunov out of the scope of Simple ToDo.

 # Installation